Melissa Clark: Career and works

 In her early career, Clark was a freelance writer for various publications, including the New York Times, and worked in "front of house" jobs at restaurants.
 In 2007, she began her weekly "A Good Appetite" column at The New York Times, She became a full-time staff writer at the Times in 2012, writing about 65 recipes each year for the newspaper.
-Clark has frequently described herself as "an advocate for the home cook" and "the voice of the home cook" in interviews.
+Clark has described herself as "an advocate for the home cook" and "the voice of the home cook" in interviews.

-In 2015, Clark gained attention for a recipe for guacamole with green peas that she had reported on a few years earlier (the recipe was created as a collaboration between chef Jean-Georges Vongerichten and chef de cuisine Ian Coogan for Vongerichten's restaurant ABC Cocina); the piece was re-tweeted by The New York Times and attracted viral feedback, including tweets from President Barack Obama and former Governor of Florida Jeb Bush, who all disapproved of her addition of peas to the traditional recipe ingredients.
+In 2015, Clark gained attention for a recipe for guacamole with green peas that she had reported on a few years earlier (the recipe was created as a collaboration between chef Jean-Georges Vongerichten and chef de cuisine Ian Coogan for Vongerichten's restaurant ABC Cocina); the piece was re-tweeted by The New York Times and attracted viral feedback, including tweets from President Barack Obama and former Governor of Florida Jeb Bush, both of whom disapproved of her addition of peas to the traditional recipe ingredients.
 Clark's most favored ingredient is anchovies, which she praises for their versatility.

 Clark has written more than 40 cookbooks, including Braise: A Journey Through International Cuisine (2007), with Daniel Boulud; East of Paris with David Bouley; The Last Course: The Desserts of Gramercy Tavern with Claudia Fleming, the former pastry chef at Gramercy Tavern in New York; and Cook This Now (2011), which focuses on seasonal cooking.
 Clark's cookbook Dinner: Changing the Game won an award in 2018 from the International Association of Culinary Professionals.
 For The New Essentials of French Cooking, which was published in print and as a series of articles on NYT Cooking, Clark won the 2018 James Beard Foundation Journalism Award for innovative storytelling.

 In 2019, Clark hosted a podcast series, Weeknight Kitchen with Melissa Clark, produced by The Splendid Table.

 Personal life

-Clark has married two times.
-In 1993, she wed Max Jonson.
-She is now married to Daniel Gercke, with whom she has a daughter, Dahlia.
+Clark has married three times.
+Her first marriage was in 1993 to Max Jonson.
+In 2007, she married her third husband, Daniel Gercke, with whom she has a daughter, Dahlia.
 The family lives in Prospect Heights, Brooklyn.